Edge (wrestler): First retirement and WWE Hall of Famer (2011–2019)

-On the April 11, 2011, episode of Raw, Edge gave an emotional speech about his career and the realities of wrestling.
+On the April 11 episode of Raw, Edge gave an emotional speech about his career and the realities of wrestling.
 He reflected upon his previous neck injury and cervical vertebral fusion, and stated that he had felt numbness in his arms.
 He passed basic-strength tests prior to WrestleMania, but WWE had urged him for further testing and an MRI result forced him to retire.
 This was diagnosed as cervical spinal stenosis, and doctors would not clear him to compete, for risk of neck-down paralysis or even death should he take a hard enough fall.
-Later that same week on the April 15 episode of SmackDown, Edge officially relinquished the World Heavyweight Championship, retiring as the World Heavyweight Champion in the process of recapping his announcement and expressing gratitude over this happening now rather than it being too late.
+Later that same week, on the April 15 episode of SmackDown, Edge officially relinquished the World Heavyweight Championship, retiring as the World Heavyweight Champion while recapping his announcement and expressing gratitude over this happening now rather than when it was too late.

 On the April 22 episode of SmackDown, Edge interrupted Alberto Del Rio's mock retirement party for him.
-At Extreme Rules on May 1, Edge helped his friend Christian to win the vacant World Heavyweight Championship.
+At Extreme Rules on May 1, Edge helped his friend Christian defeat Del Rio in a ladder match to win the vacant World Heavyweight Championship.
 At SummerSlam on August 14, Edge was in Christian's corner for his World Heavyweight Championship defense against Randy Orton but, disappointed by the cowardly tactics Christian used to win his second World Heavyweight Championship, berated him and walked out on him.
 Christian then lost the title to Orton for a second time.
 On the September 16 episode of SmackDown, in his hometown of Toronto, Edge hosted The Cutting Edge between Mark Henry and the World Heavyweight Champion, Randy Orton.
 After the show went off the air, they held Edge Appreciation Night to celebrate his career.

 On March 31, 2012, Edge was inducted into the WWE Hall of Fame by Christian, during WrestleMania XXVIII weekend.
-Edge made a surprise appearance on the April 23, 2012 episode of Raw, confronting his long-time rival John Cena about Brock Lesnar.
-On the September 21, 2012 episode of SmackDown, Edge made an appearance addressing Team Hell No. Edge returned on the September 9, 2013, episode of Raw in his hometown of Toronto where he hosted his talk show The Cutting Edge having Daniel Bryan as his special guest.
+Edge made a surprise appearance on the April 23 episode of Raw SuperShow, confronting his long-time rival John Cena about Brock Lesnar.
+On the September 21 episode of SmackDown, Edge made an appearance addressing Team Hell No. Edge returned on the September 9, 2013, episode of Raw in his hometown of Toronto where he hosted his talk show The Cutting Edge having Daniel Bryan as his special guest.